conan-io/docs/tutorial/creating_packages/define_package_information.rst

 In the previous tutorial section, we explained how to store the headers and binaries of a library in a Conan package.
-These files are reused by consumers that depend on the package but we have to provide some additional information so that Conan can pass that to the build system and consumers can compile and link against our package.
+These files are reused by consumers that depend on the package but we have to provide some additional information so that Conan can pass that to the build system and consumers can build the package.

 For instance, in our example, we are building a static library named *hello* that once it's built will result in a *libhello.a* file in Linux and macOS or a *hello.lib* file in